Where Am I?: An Introduction to ML Draft05.12.2019 : meta, update

 The high-level goal of the project is: I want to use data about a prospective professional hockey player that's available before the NHL draft (for example, statistics from a prospect's season prior to the draft) to predict the outcome of a prospect's professional career.
 Since, at the present moment, I don't think data tells the whole story, I'd probably walk that back a bit and say: I wanted to try to provide the most insight available given the data.

 To drill down on this idea, here's the basic idea this site uses to predict the pro career of a prospect heading into the draft: - Gather pre-draft statistics for a bunch of draft picks from previous seasons. - Gather NHL statistics for those players.
-For players that are still active, this requries some projection or extrapolation to estimate their career statistics based on their to-date data). - For each prospect, find players from previous draft years who have similar pre-draft data, and use these players to predict a prospect's pro career.
-This is where the machine learning happens.
+For players that are still active, this requires some projection or extrapolation to estimate their career statistics based on their to-date data. - For each prospect, find players from previous draft years who have similar pre-draft data, and use these players to predict a prospect's pro career.
+This is performed using mostly standard machine learning techniques.

 For the time being, I'm focusing on forwards, because I think data (or at least, the data I have access to), doesn't tell enough of the story for defensemen.
 Even for forwards, this project is still experimental in nature and results shouldn't quite be regarded as predictions in their own right.